jmmastey/level_up_exercises/overlord/NOTES.md

 That's my thought as I head into providing default codes for the bomb.
 And it is _not_ a happy thought.

 At this point, I've found that while I like the basis of Cucumber, implementation wise it is very lacking and is cumbersome.
 (It's Cucumbersome!)
 The benefit of course is executable statements.
 However, you could do a layer like this in RSpec as well.
 One layer of RSpec would be unit focused and the other would be so-called acceptance focused.
 If the fear is losing Given-When-Then, you could wrap various types of libraries around RSpec to provide similar Gherkin-like nomenclature.
 The nice thing is you wouldn't be tied to Gherkin in that case.

+### The Bomb Code as Object?

+I'm at the point now where the check for valid code (in the `/trigger` route) has to be done in the post route for the index page as well.
+The problem is I can't call `trigger.valid?` during the post because a trigger instance has not been created.
+Does this suggest that a bomb code should be its own entity?
+On the one hand, an object for a code seems like overkill.
+On the other hand, various (admittedly contradictory) sources on Ruby coding practices suggest treating a value (like my codes) as objects.
+Or I suppose it could be the bomb itself.
+The whole idea was that the bomb was made of multiple components, one of which happens to be the trigger.
+But the trigger is mainly the mechanism for activating or deactivating the bomb.
+So now that I think on it, perhaps the codes should apply to a Bomb entity, which also starts getting more towards a modular entity overall.

+Alternatively, I could just do jQuery validation.
+This, after all, is largely what I would want as a user.
+Why post something to the server when validation can be done in the interface itself without a server call?